 Spearmint and Peppermint

 Melissa officinalis is an amazing herb for soothing stressed nerves, anxiety, and digestive issues.
 With a light, sweet, lemony flavor, it can be paired with many other herbs for teas, herbal waters, and other infused drinks.
 It's name is derived from the Greek word for honey, which is no surprise given how many pollinators this herb attracts.
-It's very easy to grow, perennial and like the other mints it shares a family with, can be aggressive in the garden.
+It's a very easy to grow perennial, and like the other mints, it shares a family with, can be aggressive in the garden.

 Tulsi or Holy Basil